rcmorano/baids/README.md

 # Extending/Contributing

 1. Fork project
-2. Put some bash functions in 'functions.d' dir (in e.g. your custom 'docker run' for xexposing port 80 for a determined project)
+2. Put some bash functions in 'functions.d' dir
 3. Execute 'baids-remap' and get shortened aliases for your functions
 4. Commit your changes
 5. Optionally, if you consider that your functions are generic enough to help someone out there, send me a pull request!